james-cathcart/OAuth2AuthServer/README.md

-# Spring OAuth2 Minimalist Demo
+# Spring OAuth2 Authentication Server

-This is an evolving project meant to provide a working example of Spring's Oauth2 implementation.
+This is an evolving project meant to provide an authentication server via Spring's Oauth2 implementation.

 # How To Run
 There is a directory called _docker_ in the root of the project.
 In this directory are three files: a Dockerfile, postgres sql dump, and a database initialization script.
 These will be used to build a postgres image pre-polulated with our default test users (admin@fakemail.com, clerk@fakemail.com, user@fakemail.com).